Tommy Moore (hurler)

 Thomas Moore (17 October 1890 – 14 May 1973) was an Irish sportsperson.
 He played hurling with the Faughs hurling club and at inter-county level for the Dublin senior hurling team.
-Tommy also served as Chairman of Faughs for a total of forty years (1929–69).
+Moore also served as chairman of Faughs for forty years (from 1929 to 1969).
 He became a recipient of the Hall of Fame Award and the All-Ireland Senior Club Hurling Championship trophy is now called the Tommy Moore Cup.

 Biography

 Moore allowed his pub in Cathedral Street, Dublin to be a meeting place for the club when they had nowhere else to go.
-His pub was a GAA landmark and it soon became an annual tradition for the All-Ireland winning team to bring the Liam MacCarthy Cup to the pub after the final had been played.
+His pub was a Gaelic Athletic Association (GAA) landmark and it became an annual tradition for the winning All-Ireland hurling team to bring the Liam MacCarthy Cup to the pub after the final.

 Playing career

 Club

 Moore won six Dublin Senior Hurling Championship medals with Faughs including a four in a row (1920–23).